la5nta/pat/README.md

 }
 ```

+For detailed package documentation, see <http://godoc.org/github.com/la5nta/wl2k-go>.

 A big thanks to paclink-unix by Nicholas S. Castellano N2QZ (and others).
 Without their effort and choice to share their knowledge through open source code, this implementation would probably never exist.

 Paclink-unix was used as reference implementation for the B2F protocol since the start of this project.

 ## lzhuf: The compression

 This project does not currently implement the lzhuf compression algorithm required.
-It does however provide a go wrapper (and a minor patch + install script) for using JNOS's code (http://www.langelaar.net/projects/jnos2).
+It does however provide a Go wrapper (and a minor patch + install script) for using JNOS's code (http://www.langelaar.net/projects/jnos2).
 To fetch the source code and apply the provided patch:

 ```bash
 cd lzhuf;make;cd ..